A QBist Ontology: The shapes of things

-The indefinite aspects of quantum objects that are of particular interest here, are their forms.
-The form of a bipartite object---for instance, that of a hydrogen atom if the structure of its nucleus is ignored---consists of a single indefinite relative position.
-The time-independent forms of such an object are determined by the outcomes of three measurements: of the object's energy, its total angular momentum, and one component of its angular momentum.
+The form of a bipartite quantum object---for instance, that of a hydrogen atom if the structure of its nucleus is ignored---consists of a single indefinite relative position.
+The time-independent forms of such an object can be classified in terms of the possible outcomes of the measurements of three quantities: the object's energy, its total angular momentum, and one component of its angular momentum.
 The form of a quantum object with $N$ components ``exists'' in a configuration space of $3\times N$ dimensions and consists of $N\times(N{-}1)/2$ indefinite relative positions.
-The abstract forms of nucleons (bound states of quarks), nuclei (bound states of nucleons), atoms (bound states of nuclei and electrons), and molecules (bound states of atoms) ``exist'' in probability spaces of increasingly higher dimensions.
-At the molecular level of complexity, however, a different kind of form comes into being: a 3-dimensional form that can be visualized, not as a distribution over a 3-dimensional probability space, but \emph{as it is}.
-I am referring to the spatial arrangement of the atoms constituting a molecule. \footnote{What contributes to making these configurations visualizable is that the indefiniteness of the distance $d$ between any pair of bonded atoms, as measured by the standard deviation of the corresponding probability distribution, is significantly smaller in general than the mean value of~$d$.} If ``classicality'' emerges, it is at the molecular level of complexity.
-If there is a quantum-classical boundary, it is molecules that straddle it.
-There is something on the classical side, namely their atomic configurations, which change slowly, while the electron wave functions follow adiabatically. \footnote{Only molecules consisting of very few atoms are known to occur in energy and angular momentum eigenstates~\cite[p.~99]{Joosetal2003}.}
+The abstract forms of nucleons, nuclei, atoms, and molecules ``exist'' in probability spaces of increasingly higher dimensions.
+At the molecular level of complexity, a different kind of form comes into (abstract) being: a 3-dimensional form that can be visualized, and this not merely as a distribution over a probability space, to wit: the spatial arrangement of the atoms constituting a molecule. \footnote{What contributes to making these configurations visualizable is that the indefiniteness of the distance $d$ between any pair of bonded atoms, as measured by the standard deviation of the corresponding probability distribution, is significantly smaller in general than the mean value of~$d$.} If there is a quantum-classical boundary, it is molecules that straddle it.
+On the classical side are their atomic configurations, which change slowly, with electron wave functions following adiabatically. \footnote{Only molecules consisting of very few atoms are known to occur in energy and angular momentum eigenstates~\cite[p.~99]{Joosetal2003}.}